Princess Twilight Sparkle - Illustration by Jennifer L. Meyer

 Rarity | Illustration by Andrea Radeck

 Ponies: The Galloping featured three Magic cards, each depicting a different character from My Little Pony: Friendship Is Magic.
 The set was sold directly through Hasbro’s site.
 It was meant as both a celebration for the end of the animated series and a way to raise money for the Extra Life charity fundraiser.
-It was the second-ever crossover between Magic and an outside IP, with Transformers being the first.
+It was the second-ever crossover between Magic and an outside IP, with The Walking Dead being the first.

 How Many MLP Cards Are There?